Relive the Action.

 Women’s Team: Stanford University

-Men’s Individual: David Ford, University of
+Men’s Individual: David Ford, University of North Carolina

-Women’s Individual: Rachel Kuehn,
+Women’s Individual: Rachel Kuehn, Wake Forest University

-2023 TRINITY FOREST GOLF COURSE
+2023 TRINITY FOREST GOLF CLUB

 Dallas, Texas